 Just because a hotel allows pets to stay and states that it’s pet-friendly, doesn’t mean that pets are allowed in all rooms.
 Pets may only be permitted in designated pet-friendly rooms.

 I’ve found this to be more common in parts of the world where not as many hotels are pet-friendly, such as Australia, but I’ve also come across this in Europe.
-The number of allocated rooms can vary, from an entire room category to just a handful of rooms.
+The number of allocated rooms can vary, from an entire room category to just one or two rooms.

 If booking on Hotels.com, double check in the fine print for the text “pet-friendly rooms can be requested by contacting the property at the number on the booking confirmation.”
 I must admit that I usually haven’t called the hotel (often I’ve travelled in countries where I don’t speak the local language).